The magic of filters in landscape photography: Why GND and ND are essential

 What are GND and ND filters?

-If you're not familiar with these terms, don't worry!
+If you're unfamiliar with these terms, don't worry!
 GND filters are special filters that help us balance the sky and ground in an image.
 They reduce the brightness of the sky without affecting the exposure of the ground.
 Imagine being able to capture the perfect sunset without the sky being overexposed or the ground being underexposed.
 Doesn't that sound fantastic?

 Why are GND and ND filters essential?